irongiant33/gr-halow/docs.md

     - "what is the significance of the FFT size 64?" might have something to do with the fact there is a filter kernel with 64 complex samples in the WiFi Sync Long source code that is correlated with the input: https://github.com/bastibl/gr-ieee802-11/blob/ce7097384bb29f9e73777cf1458a072a90430528/lib/sync_long.cc#L257
 - [ ] the 1MHz interleaver is different, as shown in [1mhz interleaver](media/1mhz_interleaver.png).
 How do you implement the new one?
 - [ ] test your theory of the autocorrelation hidden in plain sight with the wifi_rx.grc flowgraph.
 Use a canned example to make it easier.
+- [ ] use gr-ieee802_11 built in simulation transceiver to figure out what right should look like
+- [ ] Focus in on one frame specifically, then debug along the chain while disabling downstream blocks.
+Do the sync blocks really detect where a frame is?
+If so, try and rewrite the deinterleave and descramble blocks.
+Just try and make some changes and see what happens.
+- [ ] Reach out to the old WiFi gr dev to see if you're hunch is right about some of the magic numbers.
+- [ ] Narrow your filter cutoff because you don't need all 1MHz.
+Nearly 100khz of frequency is free on either side of the signal.
+Also, how many samples per ofdm symbol are there?
+We should be able to determine this based on the timing.
+1 MHz yields 1us sample period, so a delay of 16 samples yields a delay of 16us.
+This is the same as the double guard interval.
+320 delay IIRC is the STF and LTF right before the SIG field.
+This would hold true no matter if it's WiFi or if it's halow.
+- [ ] Is STF and LTF of 2MHz S1G double length that of 802.11a?
+That would mean STF and LTF of 1MHZ S1G is 4x the length of 802.11a.
+This might help explain some of the magic numbers - in reality you might need to increase the number of sample delays in GRC 4x.
+- [ ] check out 19.3.9.3.3 for STF construction (frame acquisition? don't really know the purpose)
+- [ ] check out 21.3.8.3.5 for LTF construction (MIMO diversity)
+- [ ] Is the delay and shift intentionally trying to autocorrelate different short training fields?
+We know the LTF1 has duplicate LTF symbols, so it's possible the STF has two STF symbols they're trying to autocorrelate.
+Could do the same thing with the LTF delay, but there are 4 repetitions.
+Could you ignore the last two or can you incorporate them somehow?
+- [ ] is the following statement true? it seems to search for SHORT frames, but I think that the 1M signal does not have short/long frames - its frames are only one type.
+So now its possible the short and long correlate do not correspond to the STF and LTF but instead correspond with the different packet types.
+Then that means the different delays are trying to find whether the packet is a short or long type.
+The delay amount still might signify an autocorrelation with the duplicated STFs or LTFs.
+- [ ] is the following statement true?
+I think the "48" that constantly appears in MAC decoding for WiFi 80211 is the number of coded bits per symbol.
+It just uses the least common multiple for all MCS with 48; even though 64 QAM supports 288, 16QAM supports 192, and 4QAM supports 96, 48 is the LCM for BPSK
+    - there are also only 48 useful subcarriers.
+The 802.11a specification allocates 64 subcarriers, 11 of which are not used (the first 6 and last 5) and then there are 4 pilots and one unused DC subcarrier (the middle one).
+This means there are 16 unused data subcarriers, 48 data subcarriers.
+This number is equal to the number of samples per OFDM symbol.
+    - I think the statement of the "least common multiple" is a coincidence.
+I'll have to find the statement in the spec to prove it, but I think the reason why it is always 48 is because of the number of bits per OFDM symbol - even as the rates negotiate higher MCS, your channel width and number of subcarriers never change.
+- [x] what is bandwidth of subchannel in halow?
+Thinking back, the short preamble is pretty clear on the spectrum, I think there are 6 or so subcarriers for 1 MHz.
+    - 31.25 kHz.
+1/10th that of ieee802.11a.
+Shown in [timing constraints table](media/timing-constants.png)
+- [ ] what is the 80 constant used in `frame_equalizer_impl.cc` used to compenstate for frequency/phase offset?
+- [ ] where does `frame_equalizer_impl.cc` get the polarity numbers? in general, how do you determine whether to multiply the pilots by 1 or -1 when doing the frequency correction in the frame equalizer?
+    - maybe you could guess since there aren't that many combos?
+- [x] what is the halow interleaver pattern for `frame_equalizer_impl.cc`?
+You just inferred based off of the old one
+    - I think I'm correct based off of [table 23-41](media/mcs-nsss_1mhz.png) and [table 23-20](media/1mhz_interleaver.png) assuming that N_bpscs is 1.
+- [ ] can you use sigdigger inspector to ID PSK/FSK/ASK as well as multi-level? now that you suspect halow is OFDM, can you actually verify 4QAM and BPSK for the different MCS?
+- [ ] p.3247 says that the SIG field is repeated 2x, so you need to incorporate that into your `frame_equalizer_impl.cc` code.
+I think you don't need to compare the repeated bits, but instead ensure that at least one of the repeated sets has a passing CRC.
+For now, you could probably just print both out.
+I'm pretty sure it goes SIG-1a, SIG-1b, SIG-2a, SIG-2b rather than repeating every bit individually.
+    - right now you're only accounting for the first repetition